 Structured academic work in a business, industry, educational, or agency setting under the supervision of a faculty advisor.
 (Practicum) Pre: permission of faculty advisor.

-444 Advanced Topics in Documentary Film Media Production (4)
+444 Advanced Topics in Documentary Film Media (4)

 Critical examination and research of selected historical, theoretical or aesthetic issues in international documentary filmmaking.
 (Lec.
 3, Lab.
 2) Pre: junior standing or permission of instructor; 101 and 204 or 205.
 May be repeated once with permission of the instructor and with change of emphasis.
 Not for graduate credit.

-445 Advanced Topics in Film Media Production (4)
+445 Advanced Topics in Documentary Film Production (4)

-Advanced study and practice of production techniques, technologies and aesthetics through projects, studio supervision and field experience.
+Advanced study and practice of documentary production techniques, technologies and aesthetics through field projects, studio supervision and field experience.
 (Lec.
 3, Lab.
-2) Pre: junior standing or permission of instructor, and either ART 215 or COM 341 or COM 342 or JOR 331 or FLM 351.
-May be repeated with change of emphasis and permission of instructor.
+2) Pre: junior standing or permission of instructor, and either ART 215 or COM 341 or COM 342 or JOR 331 or FLM 352.
+May be repeated once with change of emphasis and permission of instructor.
 Not for graduate credit.

 451 (or ENG 451 or CLS 451) Advanced Topics in International Film Media (4)